 - Gallbladder surgery (cholecystectomy).
 People who have had their gallbladders removed have significantly more bile reflux than do people who haven't had this surgery.

 - GERD.
-Occasional heartburn usually isn't a concern.
-But frequent or continual heartburn is the most common symptom of GERD, a potentially serious problem that causes irritation and inflammation of esophageal tissue (esophagitis).
-GERD is most often due to excess acid.
-Although bile has been implicated, its importance in reflux is controversial.
+This condition is most often due to excess acid.
+Although bile has been implicated, its importance in gastric acid reflux is controversial.